 For each of the key data source sections below we offer several options for standardized data submissions generally including Excel templates, e-reporting (ER), and JSON-formatted submissions via an API.
-These options should provide sufficient flexibility to work for all CCMs.
+These options should provide sufficient flexibility to work for all CCMs, as they are able to choose the option that best suits their needs.